p15martin/node-reference-app/README.md

 If you don't already have an account on [Heroku](http://www.heroku.com/) then create one and [install](http://devcenter.heroku.com/articles/heroku-command) the command line client (CLI).

-Again, make sure you are at the commond prompt, from the directory that contains the code for the reference app.
+Again, make sure you are at the commond prompt, and are in the directory that contains the code for the reference app.

 Create an app on Heroku using the [Cedar stack](http://devcenter.heroku.com/articles/cedar):